 Last week, the Associated Press reported on the deplorable state of Kenya’s only psychiatric hospital — where locking patients up and over-drugging them appear to be the norm.
 Things are so bad, recently 40 patients actually escaped from the hospital.

 Mental health treatment continues to lag — sometimes quite severely — in under-developed countries throughout the world.
-Many countries in Africa continue to treat people with a mental illness as though they had leprosy or some other inexplicable, communicable disease.
+Many countries in Africa continue to treat people with a mental illness as though they had Hansen’s disease (leprosy) or some other inexplicable, communicable disease.

 Because so little is understood about mental illness by some of the peoples of these countries, family members are often outcast and given over to well-meaning — but severely understaffed and under-resourced — professionals.
 This is of little surprise when poverty is so rampant in countries like Kenya.